 Schedule Engine at ACCA's Fall Meetings 2021

 The Schedule Engine team was, as always, honored to return to ACCA's Fall Forums this year.
-It gave us the opportunity to get back to our contractor roots and hear their trials and tribulations first hand, in order to better equip us to help them.
+It gave us the opportunity to get back to our contractor roots and hear their trials and tribulations firsthand, in order to better equip us to help them.
 Schedule Engine is dedicated to making contractors' lives easier by streamlining the complexities of scheduling into a solution that works for everyone.
-By offering a suite of services—Online Booking, Live Expert Chat, and Live Expert Voice— we strive to help contractors seamlessly manage their customer service experience.
+By offering a suite of services—Online Scheduling, Live Chat, and Live Voice— we strive to help contractors seamlessly manage their customer service experience.

 While we were out there, we had a big 'ole giveaway worth noting, too.
 The Schedule Engine team would like to congratulate Bartholomew Comfort Service for winning our Schedule Engine booth raffle, winning 6 months of services, plus their first 100 Schedule Engine Live Voice calls free.
 Now that's worth celebrating!